Meet Our Team

 CHRISTINE CALLAGHAN

-BSc, Research Assistant
+BSc, Research Coordinator

-Christine is a Research Assistant for the P3 Cohort and works for the Department of Obstetrics and Gynecology at the University of Calgary.
+Christine is a Research Coordinator for the P3 Cohort and works for the Department of Obstetrics and Gynecology at the University of Calgary.
 She has a Bachelor of Science degree from the University of British Columbia and has previously worked in the areas of environmental consulting and resource management.
 Outside of work Christine enjoys spending time with her family and friends, heading outside to enjoy nature, or relaxing with a good board game or sewing project.

 SHAZIA DHARAMSI

-BSc, Research Assistant
+BSc, Research Coordinator

-Shazia is a Research Assistant for the P3 Cohort, and works for the Department of Obstetrics and Gynecology at the University of Calgary.
+Shazia is a Research Coordinator for the P3 Cohort, and works for the Department of Obstetrics and Gynecology at the University of Calgary.
 She has a Bachelor of Science degree from the University of Texas at El Paso (UTEP) with a major in Health Promotion and a minor in Chemistry.
 She also has her Clinical Medical Assistant Certification and has previously worked as a Contact Tracer/Case Investigator for COVID-19, a Research Assistant at the UTEP School of Nursing, and a Phlebotomist at the UTEP School of Pharmacy.
 Outside of work, Shazia enjoys spending time in nature, baking, hiking, and being with her family.

 SELMA LOW

-MSc, Research Assistant
+MSc, Research Coordinator

-Selma is a Research Assistant for the P3 Cohort, and works for the Department of Obstetrics and Gynecology at the University of Calgary.
+Selma is a Research Coordinator for the P3 Cohort, and works for the Department of Obstetrics and Gynecology at the University of Calgary.
 She has a Master of Science degree in Ecology from the University of Alberta, and has previously worked as a science educator and environmental consultant.
 Outside of work, Selma enjoys exploring the outdoors with her family, reading, and indoor climbing.

 CHLOE PEKARSKY

-BHSc, Social Media Coordinator
+BHSc, Research Coordinator

 NIKKI STEPHENSON